-Based on surveys of thousands of consumers and customer service representatives
+Answer based on surveys of thousands of consumers and customer service agents

 We started with consumers first.
 We asked 5,000 of them through Forrester Consulting what created the biggest pain point in the process of getting customer service from businesses across retail, communication service providers, banking and financial services, property and casualty insurance, health insurance, healthcare providers, utilities, and government .
 Allowed to pick up to two options, consumers cited the following three as their top pain points: